bertanozkan/OpenCSLSolver/README.md

 Please open an issue to get help and support about this project.

 ## Roadmap
 K-epsilon turbulence model and simple chemistry solver will be integrated in near future.
+Code documentation, user guide and theoretical guide is planned.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Acknowledgements
 This solver is possible thanks to Dr. Sıtkı USLU.
 And I want to thank all current and past researchers of Combustion Systems Laboratory for their help and contribution.
+Also I want to thank CMPS development team for sharing their knowledge.
+And I want to thank Peren Turan for her patience and support.

 ## License